susom/em_summarize/README.md

 # Summarize

-This external module allows you to display summary data of forms and/or fields into a nicely formatted display.
+This external module allows you to display summary data from forms and/or fields into a nicely formatted HTML table display.
-The summary data is kept in a text or textarea field but it can be piped onto forms in the REDCap project or on surveys, emails, etc.
+The summary data is kept as a HTML string in a text or textarea field in the project.
+Typically this field is marked as @HIDDEN.
+To display the table, you can then 'pipe' this hidden field anywhere in your project, emails, or survey completion pages.

-Only fields which contain values will be displayed.
+Only fields which contain values will be displayed (e.g. empty fields will be dropped off).

+There are a number of options to help streamline the rendering and display of the summary table.

 ## Options

 1. Title (supports HTML and can be used to add custom text above a summary table)
-1. Source event_id if longitudinal
+1. Source event_id if longitudinal (all fields/forms must come from the same event_id)
 1. Comma-separated list of forms to include
 1. Comma-separated list of fields to include
 1. Comma-separated list of fields to exclude (optional)